aliciamurma/so_long/README.md

 Objective: Create a basic 2D game in which a player has to recolect all the objects and exit.

-You must use the W, A, S and D for moving tha player.
+The player should be able to move in these 4 directions: up, down, left, right.
+You must use the W, A, S and D.

-El mapa estará construido de 3 componentes: paredes (1), al menos un coleccionable (C), espacio abierto (0), una salida (E) y un personaje (E).
+The map can be composed of only these 5 characters: 0 for an empty space, 1 for a wall, C for a collectible, E for a map exit, P for the player’s starting position.

 The map must be closed/surrounded by walls.